Perspective | Grief, anger and fear envelops Atlanta’s Asian American community

 A shop owner holds her hands in front of her.
 She did not want to be photographed at first, and certainly did not want to say her name.
 She thought her hands were too ugly.
 But they are the hands of hard work, and that is what she said she’d come to America to do — work hard.
 So many immigrants have relied on their hands to provide for their families, as did the women who were killed.

 Now the store owner is closing earlier to avoid being out late.
-“We didn’t do anything wrong,” she wondered, “so why are people doing this?”
+“We didn’t do anything wrong,” she wonders, “so why are people doing this?”

 In the midst of so much loss, there can still be hope and longing.
 A shop owner reaches out to stroke one of the money trees she sells, which are supposed to bring good fortune.
 Yoon already has one, a gift from her father when she moved into her new house.
 At a Chinese shop, though, the owner pressed upon her just the right charm for hanging above a rearview mirror.
 It reads, “Safe and Sound.”